standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 and approached her place.

 “Why, what is this?
 What can this be?
 Why,
-I do not understand this, bovs.”
+I do not understand this, boys.”

 Miss Basden stepped forward and quickly cut the string, in the manner of one tying gunpowder to a